charadh/charadh.github.io/about.md

 ---

 <p class="message">
   Hi!
-I’m Charlene and this is my website.
+I’m Charlene Alaro Adhiambo (she/her)
 </p>

-  I recently graduated from Columbia University, and I'm now tackling things in my life in my blog here, and you can see some of my recent literary achievements in my portfolio.
-Feel free to get in touch with me if you're interested in working together.
+   I describe myself in many ways (which include but are not limited to): playwright, filmmaker, screenwriter, novelist, and musician.
+In essence, I'm a storyteller.
+I recently graduated with a B.A. in Creative Writing from Columbia University.
+I'm always down to collaborate and chat, so reach me at ca2716@columbia.edu.

 ![Image of Charlene](https://static01.nyt.com/images/2020/03/08/nyregion/08xp-columbia1/08xp-columbia1-videoSixteenByNineJumbo1600.jpg)